-5.0 SERVICES (SERVICES (No tests have been applied to any of the services) Water: Mains.
-Electricity: Electricity: Mains.
-Gas: Mains.
-Drainage: Mains.
-Central He Gas fired to water filled radiators.
-6.0 OUTBUILDINGS Garage: · Detached single car garage of timber construction.
+5.0 SERVICES (lo tests have been applied to any of the services) Water: Mains Electricity: Electricity: Mains Gas: Mains Drainage: Mains Central He ating: Gas fired system to radiators 6.0 OUTBUILDINGS Garage: None.
 Others: None.

 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
 Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination.
-A substantial semi detached house which has been modernised, extended and remodelled by the current owners.
-The property appears to have been well maintained having regard to its age and character.
-Some general maintenance repairs were noted.
-Part of the ro of is original and given the age of the roof ongoing roof repairs can be anticipated.
-Evidence of previous movement noted within the property.
-This appears longstanding and non-progressive, and the likelihood of further significant movement seems remote